putza/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 I implemented the following neural network for this project:

 * LeNet for RGB and grayscale (function takes the channels as input parameter)
 * SermaNet (RGB and Grayscale version)

   I followed the [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) recommended by Udacity.

 SermaNet outperforms LeNet with similar computational speed.
-I created a fucntion which creates this model and takes the number of channels as parameter.
+I created a function which creates this model and takes the number of channels as parameter.
 The other hyperparameters are the mean and standard deviation of the random weight initialization.

 | Layer         		|     Description	        					|
 |:---------------------|:---------------------------------------------:|